LuaLS/lua-language-server/doc/en-us/config.md

     "duplicate-doc-alias": "Any",
     "duplicate-doc-field": "Any",
     "duplicate-doc-param": "Any",
+    /*
+    Enable duplicate table index diagnostics.
+    */
     "duplicate-index": "Any",
     "duplicate-set-field": "Any",
+    /*
+    Enable empty code block diagnostics.
+    */
     "empty-block": "Opened",
+    /*
+    Enable cannot use global variables （ `_ENV` is set to `nil`） diagnostics.
+    */
     "global-in-nil-env": "Any",
+    /*
+    Enable lowercase global variable definition diagnostics.
+    */
     "lowercase-global": "Any",
     "missing-parameter": "Any",
     "need-check-nil": "Opened",
+    /*
+    在字面量表中，2行代码之间缺少分隔符，在语法上被解析为了一次索引操作
+    */
     "newfield-call": "Any",
+    /*
+    Enable newline call diagnostics.
+Is's raised when a line starting with `(` is encountered, which is syntactically parsed as a function call on the previous line.
+    */
     "newline-call": "Any",
     "no-unknown": "None",
     "not-yieldable": "None",
     "param-type-mismatch": "Opened",
+    /*
+    Enable redefined local variable diagnostics.
+    */
     "redefined-local": "Opened",
+    /*
+    Enable redundant function parameter diagnostics.
+    */
     "redundant-parameter": "Any",
     "redundant-return": "Opened",
+    /*
+    Enable the redundant values assigned diagnostics.
+It's raised during assignment operation, when the number of values is higher than the number of objects being assigned.
+    */
     "redundant-value": "Any",
     "spell-check": "None",
+    /*
+    Enable trailing space diagnostics.
+    */
     "trailing-space": "Opened",
     "unbalanced-assignments": "Any",
     "undefined-doc-class": "Any",
     "undefined-doc-name": "Any",
     "undefined-doc-param": "Any",
+    /*
+    Enable undefined environment variable diagnostics.
+It's raised when `_ENV` table is set to a new literal table, but the used global variable is no longer present in the global environment.
+    */
     "undefined-env-child": "Any",
     "undefined-field": "Opened",
+    /*
+    Enable undefined global variable diagnostics.
+    */
     "undefined-global": "Any",
     "unknown-cast-variable": "Any",
     "unknown-diag-code": "Any",
+    /*
+    Enable unused function diagnostics.
+    */
     "unused-function": "Opened",
+    /*
+    Enable unused label diagnostics.
+    */
     "unused-label": "Opened",
+    /*
+    Enable unused local variable diagnostics.
+    */
     "unused-local": "Opened",
+    /*
+    Enable unused vararg diagnostics.
+    */
     "unused-vararg": "Opened"
 }
 ```